Creative Commons License 2024 Volume 11 Issue 1

 5. SUN XX, HU CX, JIA HR, WU QL, SHEN XJ, ZHAO SY, et al. Case study on the first immigration of fall armyworm, Spodoptera frugiperda invading into China.
 J Integr Agric.
 2021;20(3):664-72.

-6. Wu QL, He LM, Shen XJ, Jiang YY, Liu J, Hu G, et al. Estimation of the potential infestation area of newly-invaded fall armyworm Spodoptera Frugiperda in the yangtze river valley of China.
+6. Wu QL, He LM, Shen XJ, Jiang YY, Liu J, Hu G, et al. Estimation of the potential infestation area of newly-invaded fall armyworm Spodoptera Frugiperda in the Yangtze River valley of China.
 Insects.
 2019;10(9):298.

 7. Wang R, Jiang C, Guo X, Chen D, You C, Zhang Y, et al. Potential distribution of Spodoptera frugiperda (JE Smith) in China and the major factors influencing distribution.
 Glob Ecol Conserv.
 2020;21(1):e00865.

 8. Kumar S, Suby SB, Kumar N, Sekhar JC, Nebapure S, Mahapatro GK.
-Insecticide susceptibility vis-à-vis molecular variations in geographical populations of fall armyworm, Spodoptera frugiperda (J.E. smith) in India.
+Insecticide susceptibility vis-à-vis molecular variations in geographical populations of fall armyworm, Spodoptera frugiperda (J.E.
+Smith) in India.
 3 Biotech.
 2022;12(9):241.

 9. Yang X, Wyckhuys KAG, Jia X, Nie F, Wu K. Fall armyworm invasion heightens pesticide expenditure among Chinese smallholder farmers.
 J Environ Manage.
 2021;282:111949.